Spanish banks say fewer bad debts show turnaround could be here

 Juan Maria Nin, Caixabank's chief executive, added: "This change in the trend is coupled with a Spanish recovery and it's good news."

-"At peers, we are likely to see stabilising asset quality," Stefan Nedialkov, banking analyst at Citi said in a note.
+"At peers, we are likely to see stabilizing asset quality," Stefan Nedialkov, banking analyst at Citi said in a note.

 Caixabank (CABK.MC) and Sabadell (SABE.MC), both from the northern region of Catalonia, said bad loans as a percentage of total credit dropped at the end of March compared end-December.